top of page

 5) Strong fit for unique properties (sometimes)

-The Problems of Selling by Auction
+The Problems with Selling by Auction

 1) Upfront marketing costs (win or lose)